Carolyn Dorin-Ballard: Professional

 In 2006, she joined top female bowlers from around the world in the USBC Women's Challenge tournament.
 The event took place on a single lane, in the middle of a shopping mall in Las Vegas, Nevada.
 This event was particularly challenging, because all of the distractions of a mall (music, voices, people walking in the upper level) were present during the entire tournament.
 She made it to the semi-finals where she was defeated by Clara Guerrero.
 (Guerrero would go on to lose to Cara Honeychurch in the final.)

 Following the disbandment of the PWBA in 2003, Dorin-Ballard started to bowl against men in PBA competition.
 In 2007, she became the first woman to bowl a perfect game in a PBA event, doing so in match play at the USBC Masters.
 As a member of the PBA Southwest Region, she once rolled back-to-back 300 games in a PBA Regional Tour event.

 The only major missing from Dorin-Ballard's resume is the U.S. Women's Open, although she has made the semi-finals five times (2003, 2007, 2008, 2009 and 2010) with runner-up finishes in the 2003 and 2009 events.

 Carolyn is known as one of the best female bowlers of all time, and at the Kegel training center also has the title of being the most accurate player in history of the testing center, hitting the exact target over 30 times in a row at exactly the same speed.
 During the PBA Women's Series Showdown in 2009, CDB rolled 20 consecutive strikes over two games to earn the distinction of rolling the most consecutive strikes in the history of televised bowling (male or female).
 (The previous mark of 18 consecutive strikes had been set by the PBA's Ryan Shafer two years earlier.)
 Currently a Roto Grip staffer, Carolyn is representing the brand with her recent bowling with Team USA and was on the roster for the PanAmerican games.

 In 2014, Dorin-Ballard won the BPAA's Dick Weber Bowling Ambassador Award, an honor given annually to the "bowling athlete who has consistently shown grace on and off the lanes by promoting the sport of bowling in a positive manner."

 In 2020, Dorin-Ballard was inducted into the PWBA Hall of Fame for Superior Performance.

-Carolyn currently manages the New Jersey Kingpins PBA League team, with husband Del.
+Carolyn recently managed the New Jersey Kingpins PBA League team, with husband Del.